PracHub

 • DAU_change_vs_7d_ago

-• new_photos : photos created on that report date
+• new_photos : photos created on the report date

 • new_photos_per_DAU : new_photos / DAU